sundaram-sharma/restaurantBilling/README.md

-# Resturant Billing System
+# Restaurants Billing System

-This application provides billing system for the resturant.
+This application provides billing system for the restaurant.

 ## Features